ashokdarsh/my-profile/docs/index.md

 Explore a curated selection of Ashok's most impactful work including, selective high-profile projects, contributions and knoweldge sharing, achievements, webinar sessions and public speaking content.
 Each section showcases his dedication, skills, and the tangible results he’s delivered.
 From innovative solutions to successful collaborations, this portfolio highlights the breadth and depth of his professional experience, while building innovative digital solutions in his career.

-## **What's New?**
+## What's new?

-This site is constantly being updated.
+I try my best to keep the content updated.
 Visit often to check out what has been newly added to this portal.

-!!! tip "Getting Started"

-    - [**About**](about/index.md) - New to Cargill engineering or interested learn more about engineering practices in cargill?
-Engineering Guide provides documentation about Cargill engineering standards, best practices, code samples, architecture patterns and much more.
-    - [**Engineering**](engineering/index.md) - Learn about Cargill Digital Platforms that Cargill teams use to build modern applications.
-This section has documentation about *geting started* with the Digital Platform to *deploying* your solutions.
+!!!
+Abstract "Overview"

+    - [**About**](about/index.md) - Discover Ashok's passion, professional journey, and the unique value he brings to organizations.
+    - [**Modernization**](about/index.md) - Explore the transformative app modernization projects Ashok has spearheaded to deliver secure, scalable, and future-ready solutions.
+    - [**Engineering**](modernization/index.md) - Delve into Ashok's expertise in engineering leadership, architecture patterns, and advancing best practices in software development.
-    - [**Product & Agile**](product/index.md) - Learn about Cargill Digital Services that Cargill teams use in conjunction with Digital Platforms to build modern applications.
+    - [**Product & Agile**](product/index.md) - See how Ashok shaped Cargill Digital Services and championed Agile methodologies to empower teams building modern applications with a _product_ and _agile_ mindset.
-    - [**Presentations**](presentations/index.md) - section has links / shortcuts to specific or popular tools that Cargill engineers use to build Digital Solutions.
+    - [**Presentations**](presentations/index.md) - A showcase of impactful presentations that highlight Ashok’s insights, strategies, and professional contributions.

+!!! tip "General Tips"

+    - Use the `Search` on top to search just about anything in this portal.
+Start typing to see results.
+You can also *share* search results using the share icon in search box.
+    - *Left Navigation* on each page is the main navigation for a section of the site.
+Click on each navigation item to expand sub-topics under it.
+    - *Right Navigation* titled 'Table of Contents' on each page shows links to content within the page.